 In 2020, Mélissa Citrini-Beaulieu capitalized on her opportunity to complete her studies in nursing science at the Université de Montréal.
 Initially, 2020 was going to be dedicated to intense preparations for the Olympic Games in Tokyo.
 But once the Games were postponed until the summer of 2021, Citrini-Beaulieu knew she would have the time to complete her studies.

 She contacted the university in March 2020 and went on a six-month on-line program which she said required 12 hours a day of studying in order to finish her degree while also maintaining her training regimen that is required of a future Olympian.

 In 2019, Citrini-Beaulieu and her partner Jennifer Abel won the silver medal in three-metre synchro at the World Championships in Gwangju, South Korea securing their nomination for the Tokyo 2020 Olympic Games.
 It was a second straight world silver for the pair.

-A nursing science student at Université de Montréal, Citrini-Beaulieu has known she wanted to be a diver since age 2.
+Citrini-Beaulieu, who has resided her entire life in St. Constant, Que., has known she wanted to be a diver since age 2.
 She was constantly jumping from the side of the family pool.
 Her parents thought she wanted to be a swimmer, like her brother, but young Mélissa knew even then that diving was her calling.
-Her mother finally registered her for diving classes in Chateauguay when se was 4 – and Mélissa has never looked back.
+Her mother finally registered her for diving classes in Chateauguay when se was 4 – and she has never looked back.

 In her down time, Citrini-Beaulieu loves to cook with her mom to relax.
 She loves to spend time with her family and friends at the family cottage.
-She considers herself a bit of a klutz in her everyday life and loves to travel – a fortunate coincidence considering how much travel she does with the national team!
+She considers herself a bit of a klutz in her everyday life and loves to travel!